Unlock Omaha Delicious Roots: A Taste of the Heartland

 Omaha Cocktail Bars Redefine the Pour

 At The Round Barn, mixologist Javier Mendez makes drinks with Nebraska rye whiskey.
 He infuses it with prairie sage.
-“Our rye’s smoky taste goes well with local honey syrups,” he said, as he poured a drink that tasted like the sun.
+“Our rye’s smoky taste goes well with local honey syrups,” he says, as he pours a drink that tasted like the sun.

 Nearby, Little Gem mixes bourbon from western Nebraska into a Manhattan.
 It’s a hit with locals.